It all started with a jacket...

-Between the instruction manual, YouTube and my mom, I learned the parts of the machine, how to thread it and how to insert and wind a bobbin.
-My maiden attempt was pretty awful—the stitches were too loose, I'd sewn the fabric wrong side up, and eventually broke the machine.
-But not before successfully sewing my first pillow case for an old body pillow that my Boston Terrier Cody napped on.
+Between the instruction manual, YouTube and my mom, I learned the basics and botched my maiden attempt at sewing.
+It was pretty awful—the stitches were too loose, I'd sewn the fabric wrong side up, and eventually broke the machine.
+But not before successfully sewing my first pillow cover for my Boston Terrier Cody!

 That sparked an idea.

 A friend was vending at AfroPunk one summer and invited me to "test the market."
 I had two weeks to make enough product to sell over the two-day festival.
-I had no idea what I was doing but I threw myself into it, working day and night.
+I threw myself into it, working day and night.
 On the first day of the festival I was so unprepared—I had no company name, logo or social media presence.
-Still, I returned home that night excited.
-I'd sold a couple of pillows and some coaster sets, and stayed up all night answering the questions customers had been asking all day:
+Still, I returned home that night excited - I'd sold a couple of pillows and some coaster sets, and stayed up all night answering all the questions customers had been asking all day: